andreilupau/Online-Television-Website/README.md

 ## License

-© 2026 Lupau Andrei.
-All rights reserved.
+© 2026 All rights reserved.

 This project is proprietary and publicly visible for portfolio and demonstration purposes only.

 ### Thank you for your attention!